 - While the shortbread is baking make the sponge topping – see below for instructions.

-- Once baked remove the shortbread from the oven.
+- As soon as the shortbread is baked remove from the oven.
 It is important to note that the shortbread is not fully cooked at this point.

 Making the Sponge Topping